Mandarin Ducks and Butterflies

-Mandarin ducks are a traditional symbol of romance because they mate in pairs.
+Mandarin ducks are a traditional symbol of romance because they mate for life.

-The Mandarin Ducks and Butterflies school (鴛鴦蝴蝶派) was a popular genre of Chinese fiction in the first half of the 20th century, especially in the 1910s and 1920s.
+The Mandarin Ducks and Butterflies school (鴛鴦蝴蝶派 (yuānyāng húdié pài)), also called Butterflies fiction, was a popular genre of Chinese fiction in the first half of the 20th century, especially in the 1910s and 1920s.

 Mandarin ducks (which are frequently seen in pairs) and butterflies (from Butterfly Lovers) are traditional symbols of romantic love, but the genre encompassed more than romance stories: scandals and "high crimes" were also favorite subjects.
-Mandarin Ducks and Butterflies stories were disparaged by progressive writers of the May Fourth school and the New Culture Movement for their escapist content and promotion of conservative values.
+Mandarin Ducks and Butterflies stories were disparaged by progressive writers of the May Fourth Movement and the New Culture Movement for their escapist content and promotion of conservative values.
 The genre gradually fell out of favor following Japanese invasions in the 1930s.

 History

-The literary magazine Eyebrow Talk was one of the earliest examples of the Mandarin Ducks and Butterflies school of writing.
+Cover of a 19th century Qing dynasty novel Huayue Hen (花月痕; The Traces of the Flowers and the Moon) written by Wei Xiuren; such novels had a direct impact on modern Chinese romantic fiction.